UPDATED MARCH 1

 10:00 - Quantico (New Timeslot - Beginning January 23)

 Quantico, which is averaging almost exactly the same ratings as Conviction (0.78 vs 0.75, respectively), will swap timeslots with the new drama in late January.
 I doubt this lateral move is to benefit the ABC sophomore, but perhaps a small attempt at restrengthening Sundays.
 It's preceded by back-to-back episodes of the new Andy Richter-hosted game show Big Fan for two weeks.
-After The Great Christmas Light Fight airs on Mondays in December, The Bachelor returns to its usual timeslot before Dancing with the Stars premieres its 24th cycle in the spring (exact scheduling is still TBA).
+After The Great Christmas Light Fight airs on Mondays in December, The Bachelor returns to its usual timeslot before Dancing with the Stars premieres its 24th cycle in March.

 8:00 - The Middle